Araghadss/Araghadss/README.md

 I aspire to contribute to the development of intelligent AI systems that improve people's lives through data-driven solutions.

-My long-term goal is to work on advanced AI applications in areas such as smart systems, business analytics, and large-scale data analysis.
+My long-term goal is to work on advanced AI applications in areas such as **smart systems, business analytics, and large-scale data analysis**.

 ---

-## Connect With Me
+## Connect

 Email: raghadaldajaniii@gmail.com
 LinkedIn: https://linkedin.com/in/raghad-aldajani